nextcloud/news/README.md

 Now run the update in the web interface by reloading the page.

-Finally reduce the version number in the database to the previous value, so the next News app update will be handled propery, e.g.:
+Finally set back the old version number in the database, so the next News app update will be handled propery, e.g.:

 ```sql
 UPDATE oc_appconfig SET configvalue = '7.1.1' WHERE appid = 'news' and configkey = 'installed_version';